ahaffg/coedseren/README.md

 ### Brief

-A local woman with an expanding jewellery, Crystal Healing and Reiki business wants a website to showcase her work, and to provide information about her Reiki and Crystal healing services.
+A local woman with an expanding jewellery, Crystal Healing and Reiki business wants a website to showcase her jewelry, and to provide information about her Reiki and Crystal healing services.
 The main requirements from the client are:
 -	A gallery of her jewellery and links to where they can be bought.
 -	Information about her Reiki and Crystal healing services and her qualifications.
 -	A means of contacting the client with a view to engage her for healing sessions or wholesale or custom enquiries for her jewellery.